cloudfoundry/summit-training-classes/operator/site/content/agenda/index.md

 <a href="/slides/#/services" target="_blank"><i class="fa fa-tv"></i> Slides</a> &nbsp; | &nbsp; [<i class="fa fa-flask"></i> Lab](../labs/services)

-*"As a CF operator, I can add a Redis service to Cloud Foundry so that apps can store state"*
+*"As a CF operator, I can add a MySQL service to Cloud Foundry so that apps can store state"*

 ## 7. Upgrade